Inner Banks: Albemarle Region

-Northeastern North Carolina (or the Albemarle Region) consists of 16 counties in extreme northeast North Carolina that surround Albemarle Sound and its tributaries, such as the Chowan and the Roanoke rivers.
+Northeastern North Carolina (or the Albemarle Region) consists of 14 counties in northeast North Carolina that surround Albemarle Sound and its tributaries, such as the Chowan and the Roanoke rivers.
 It has numerous attractions in terms of its undeveloped beaches, rivers, and small towns.
 Historic sites within the Albemarle Region are identified along the Historic Albemarle Tour.

 History

 This waterway-rich region was inhabited for thousands of years by various cultures of indigenous peoples.
 By the historic period of European contact, the coastal area was occupied primarily by Algonquian-speaking tribes.
 The other two major language families of historic tribes in the state were Siouan languages and Iroquoian languages.

 After European contact, the area which is now northeastern North Carolina and southeastern Virginia was one of the first in North America to be settled by English and related northern Europeans.
 Virginia Dare was born on nearby Roanoke Island in 1587, in what is today part of North Carolina.
 She is recorded as the first English child born in North America.
 The Roanoke colony did not survive.

 From the 17th century through the antebellum era, the cash crops were tobacco and cotton, both of which were labor-intensive in cultivation and processing.
 Major planters imported thousands of enslaved Africans for their work force through 1808, when the Atlantic trade was prohibited by Congress.
 They and their descendants were integral to the survival and success of the North Carolina colony and later state.
 Tobacco was especially labor-intensive and exhausted the soil.
 Some of the first tobacco planters shifted to mixed farming by the end of the 18th century to restore their soils.

 Most of the region was relatively prosperous for white planters until the American Civil War.
 The productive farmland and shipping industries became a frequent target for Union invasions.
 Several towns in the region were burned to the ground by Union troops during this time, including Plymouth and Winton.
 Confederate forces at Plymouth made the first use of an ironclad warship, the CSS Albemarle.

 After the war, the region was slow to change its economy.
 The area continued to rely on agriculture for its main economic base, which suffered a decline through the end of the 19th century.